dectan/Machine_Learning_Project_1/README.md

 This task is to leverage some of the existing models to perform an analysis of interviews/debates.
-This tool could be used to identify media bias/impartiality The objective of this task is to develop a notebook that will accept an audio file (mp3 or wav) of an interview/debate.
+This tool could be used to identify media bias/impartiality The objective of this task is to develop a notebook that will accept an audio file (mp3 or wav) of an interview/debate. (done)
 Speaker Diarisation Analysis:
-Using pre-built Speaker Diarisation models, the first task is to identify who spoke when – i.e. the model should output the times that each speaker started and stopped talking.
-This should enable calculating how many seconds/minutes each speaker spoke for.
-Speech to Text Analysis:
+Using pre-built Speaker Diarisation models, the first task is to identify who spoke when – i.e. the model should output the times that each speaker started and stopped talking. (done) This should enable calculating how many seconds/minutes each speaker spoke for. (done) Speech to Text Analysis:
 Once the separate speakers have been identified, the next task is to use a Speech to Text model to create a transcript of the audio with the speakers identified in the transcripts:
 E.g:
 [Speaker 1] Hi, how are you today?
 [Speaker 2] I’m good and you?
-[Speaker 1] Good thanks, how about….
+[Speaker 1] Good thanks, how about…. (done)
 This should enable an analysis of how many words each person spoke and might enable a frequency analysis of particular words (i.e. how many times a particular word was used by a particular individual).